 This same concept applies to cities.

-No two cities are identical due to geographical elements and available resources, so the efforts one city may need to make towards sustainability might not be a key consideration for another.
+No two cities are identical due to geographical elements and available resources, so the efforts one city may need to make towards sustainability might not be necessary for another.

 The goals of sustainability don’t just encompass the environment, however.

 - End poverty and hunger

 - Improve education and healthcare (especially water quality and sanitation)

 - Ensure the health of the land, air, and sea